39+ Detailed NFT Statistics In 2023 [Updated]

 The phrase “non-fungible” refers to the fact that these tokens are one-of-a-kind and cannot be replaced.

 They function similarly to limited-edition goods.
 If there are only 100 pieces of ‘something’ and even if you purchase two pieces, they both are unique and distinct from one another and may have different values.
-Digital currencies on the other hand such as Bitcoin, are not the same – each Bitcoin has the same value as any other.
+Digital currencies, on the other hand, such as Bitcoin, are not the same – each Bitcoin has the same value as any other.

-NFT Statistics Infographics
+NFT Statistics In-depth

 Let us have a look at the NFT statistics in a detailed manner below.

 2.)
-10,000 wallets interact with NFTs on any given day as of 2023.
-(Bankless Times)
+10,000 wallets interact with NFTs on any given day In 2023

 Over 12,000 NFT sales occur every day.